pawarbi/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
 My name is Sandeep Pawar.
-I am a Simulation & Data Analytics Engineer at [Cree Lighting](https://www.creelighting.com/) where I focus on using computational simulations (FEA, CFD), data analystics, Statistics, Machine Learning to improve products and processses.
+I am a Simulation & Data Analytics Engineer at [Cree Lighting](https://www.creelighting.com/) where I focus on using computational simulations (FEA, CFD), data analytics, Statistics, Machine Learning to improve products and processses.
 My primary background is in Mechanical Engineering & Product Development which I use to create insightful data solutions for manufacturing operations.
 I like challenging myself to learn new things.

 I enjoy watching cricket and making espressos & latte art.
 I can make a heart, tulip & rose.
 Learning to make a swan :)